amazon-braket/amazon-braket-pennylane-plugin-python/doc/usage.rst

 Plugin usage
 ############

-PennyLane-Braket provides three Braket devices for PennyLane:
+This plugin provides three Braket devices for PennyLane:

 * :class:`pennylane_braket.AWSSimulatorDevice <~AWSSimulatorDevice>`: provides an PennyLane device for the Braket simulators